Setting Up a Delivery Service for CRM

 5. sale.delivery.extra.service.add — connect additional services.

-1. Create Delivery Handler
+1. Create a Delivery Handler

 We will register the handler using sale.delivery.handler.add.
 We will pass four parameters to the method.

-• HAS_CALLBACK_TRACKING_SUPPORT — indicator of whether the service will send notifications.
+• HAS_CALLBACK_TRACKING_SUPPORT — an indicator of whether the service will send notifications.
 We will set it to Y. Notifications can be created using sale.delivery.request.sendmessage.

-• PROFILES — array of delivery profiles.
+• PROFILES — an array of delivery profiles.
 The handler must have at least one profile.
 We will set Taxi and Cargo.

 The delivery service at the specified URLs must accept the request, process it, and return a response in the format expected by the CRM.